mrzodeczko-dev/Archived-Reactive-RESTful-API-with-Spring-Webflux/readme.md

 ### Phase 4 — Java 21 → Java 25

 Final JDK bump: `release` set to 25 in `maven-compiler-plugin`, base image switched to `eclipse-temurin:25-jre`, `java.version` property updated.
 No source changes required.

+### Phase 5 — Hexagonal / DDD refactor

+Restructured the codebase around a hexagonal-style boundary:

+- Renamed the root package from `com.app` to `com.rzodeczko`.
+- Split out a dedicated `presentation` layer for HTTP routing (previously `infrastructure.routing`).
+- Pulled persistence concerns out of the domain: introduced separate `*Document` classes under `infrastructure.persistence.document` (carrying `@Document` and Lombok annotations), plus mappers in `infrastructure.persistence.mapper`.
+The `domain` package is now free of Spring, Mongo, and Lombok imports.
+- Defined a set of output ports under `application.port.out` (`CinemaPort`, `MailPort`, `TransactionPort`, `PasswordEncoderPort`, …), implemented by adapters in `infrastructure.*`.
+Application services depend on ports rather than Spring Data interfaces directly.
+- Mongock migrations moved from `infrastructure.mongo.initscripts` to `infrastructure.persistence.initscripts`.

+### Phase 6 — MongoDB image bump

+Container image upgraded to **`mongo:8.3.1`** (from the legacy 4.4.4 used during the Spring Boot 2.x era).
+Replica set bootstrap was simplified into a dedicated one-shot `mongo-init` container that waits for all three nodes and runs `rs.initiate(...)` (idempotent).

 ---